Team-BHP > Shifting gears

 That said, I also agree that Monopoly is very dangerous and I'm happy that atleast we have a duopoly with Airtel and hope the competition stays and wish it actually increases in future with more players.

-Everlearner is online now (2) Thanks
+Everlearner is offline (2) Thanks

 Old 25th February 2023, 20:20 #1309